deltachat/deltachat-pages/gl/help.md

   - ver conexións WiFi: para conectar co provedor de email
   - petición para ignorar optimizacións da batería: para usuarias que queren recibir mensaxes de xeito contínuo

+### What means Pinning, Muting, Archiving?

+Use these tools to organize your chats and keep everything in its place:

+- **Pinned chats** always stay atop of the chat list.
+You can use them to access your most loved chats quickly or temporarily to not forget about things.

+- **Mute chats** if you do not want to get notifications for them.
+Muted chats stay in place and you can also pin a muted chat.

+- **Archive chats** if you do not want to see them in your chat list any longer.
+  At the very bottom of the chat list, in the menu or via search, you can still access the archived chats.

+- When an archived chat gets a new message, unless muted, it will **pop out of the archive** and back into your chat list.
+  **Muted chats stay archived** until you unarchive them manually.

+To archive or pin a chat, long tap (Android), use the chat's menu (Android/Desktop) or swipe to the left (iOS);
+to mute a chat, use the chat's menu (Android/Desktop) or the chat's profile (iOS).

 ## Grupos